Jacky208-crypto/The-Tanaj-Study-Hub/README.md

 # The-Tanaj-Study-Hub
-A place to learn Jewish Texts more modernly
+A place that makes Jewish texts more accessible and modern.